- MGH Cancer Center Translational Imaging Core

-The Imaging Core provides access to a Zeiss LSM710 laser scanning confocal microscope, Leica Aperio CSO digital pathology slide scanner, Akoya Polaris and Vectra multispectral slide scanners, and also provides services for biomarker staining and image quantification.
-The Imaging Core is a limited to Cancer Center and Molecular Pathology members only.
+The Imaging Core provides access to a Zeiss LSM710 laser scanning confocal microscope, Leica Aperio CSO digital pathology slide scanner, and also provides services for biomarker staining and image quantification.
+This is a limited core available to Cancer Center and Molecular Pathology members only.

 Trained users have 24/7 scheduled access to imagers.
 Assisted imaging is available upon request for an additional fee.